 Provide an optimal nap environment

-Your toddler is easily distracted and thinks she has many other things to do during the day besides sleep.
+Your toddler is easily distracted and thinks they have many other things to do during the day besides sleep.
 Use a dark room for napping to block out tempting visual stimulation.
-And try a white noise machine during your child’s naps to block out extraneous noises that could disrupt sleep.
+Keeping the room dim can also avoid the disruption that light can have on falling and staying asleep.10

-A consistent pre-nap routine will help your toddler know that it is time for her to rest.
-The nap routine can be much shorter than a nighttime routine, but something consistent with little stimulation is ideal, such as a song, massage or one book to mark the beginning of the nap period.
+A consistent pre-nap routine will help your toddler know that it is time for them to rest.6 The nap routine can be much shorter than a nighttime routine, but something consistent with little stimulation is ideal, such as a song, massage, or one book to mark the beginning of the nap period.6

 Transition out of nap time when your child is ready